Tommy (1975 film): Critical response

-The film holds a 72% approval rating on review aggregator website Rotten Tomatoes, based on 88 reviews, with an average grade of 6.90/10.
-The critical consensus reads: "Tommy is as erratic and propulsive as a game of pinball, incorporating the Who's songs into an irreverent odyssey with the visual imagination that only director Ken Russell can conjure."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on 93 reviews.
+The website's critics consensus reads, "Tommy is as erratic and propulsive as a game of pinball, incorporating the Who's songs into an irreverent odyssey with the visual imagination that only director Ken Russell can conjure."

 Vincent Canby of The New York Times declared: "It may be the most overproduced movie ever made, but there is wit and reason for this.
 It is the last word in pop art ...
 Everything, including the sound level, is too much.
 But even this works in an odd way.
 The victim of the movie is as much the person sitting in the audience as it is Tommy."
 Variety called the film "spectacular in every way ...
 The production is magnificent, the multitrack sound (tradenamed Quintaphonic) terrific, the casting and acting great, and the name cameos most showmanly."

-Roger Ebert gave the film three stars out of four, commenting that its message is muddled and hypocritical, but that its focus is on well-executed, grandiose spectacles rather than any pretense at meaning.
+Roger Ebert gave the film three stars out of four, commenting that its message is confused and hypocritical, but that its focus is on well-executed, grandiose spectacles rather than any pretense at meaning.
 He called the pinball tournament sequence "the movie's best single scene: a pulsating, orgiastic turn-on edited with the precision of a machine gun burst."
 Gene Siskel of the Chicago Tribune awarded Tommy two-and-a-half stars out of four, calling the film "a disappointing, slap-dash pictorialization of the fine music of the Who [with] no cinematic flow."

 Charles Champlin of the Los Angeles Times called the film "an overwhelming, thunderous, almost continuously astonishing achievement, coherent and consistent from first frames to last."
 Gary Arnold of The Washington Post wrote that the music of the original album: "...had a certain obscure dignity and integrity, and these qualities don't withstand the Russell treatment.
 On record Tommy seemed a bit mysterious.
 On screen it's just banal."
 Jonathan Rosenbaum of The Monthly Film Bulletin wrote that "even at its most lacklustre and tasteless junctures, Tommy is never boring, and always full of energy; and given the very loose framework and imprecise plot that Russell has to work with, this is no small achievement."

 In a retrospective review, Perry Seibert of AllMovie gave the film four stars out of five and described it as "continuously watchable, but the film version of Tommy sacrifices the fragile emotional core of Pete Townshend's work for grandiose spectacle."